 Step 1: Have All Independent Contractors Complete a Form W-9

 Before paying a contractor for any work, it is important to have them complete and sign a Form W-9.
-Form W-9 shows information you will need for preparing Form 1099-NEC, such as the contractor’s name, address, and taxpayer identification number.
+This form shows information you will need for preparing Form 1099-NEC, such as the contractor’s name, address, and taxpayer identification number.

 Go through your records and find out if you need to request Form W-9.
 Store them with your other payroll forms.